opencog/atomspace/examples/atomspace/README.md

 * `flows.scm`          -- Flowing Values around.
 * `flow-formulas.scm`  -- Dynamically updating value flows.

-There is an important collection of demos in the [pattern-matcher](../pattern-matcher) folder.
+After going through the above, go to the demos in the [pattern-matcher](../pattern-matcher) folder.
 The pattern matching demos are vital for understanding how to to be effective in writing queries and formulating rules.
+Then return to the advanced demos below.

 Advanced Demos
 --------------